perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 [emc2 project](https://emc2-dut.org/)
 [ESPACE laboratory](https://www.umrespace.org/)

-## Global Objectives
+## Objectives

 This repository contains the implementation of the PPCA (Population Potential on Catchment Areas) protocol, which is a part of the [EMC2 research project](https://emc2-dut.org/).
 The project aims at evaluating population potentials within specified catchment areas using [OpenStreetMap](https://www.openstreetmap.org/) and [Global Human Settlement](https://human-settlement.emergency.copernicus.eu/ghs_pop2023.php) data sources and machine learning techniques.
+In addition, the protocol can fill the missing values for OSM building data (floors & residential buildings), estimate population per OSM residential building, and estimate population over different catchment areas (walking distance over the network using graphs).

 ## Sample Data